rolph-recto/serde_datalog/README.md

 Serde Datalog also comes as a command-line tool `serde_datalog` that can convert data from a variety of input formats such as JSON or YAML to a SQLite file using the Souffle SQLite backend.
-This allows you to use Datalog as a query language for data formats, much like [jq](https://jqlang.github.io/jq/) or [yq](https://mikefarah.gitbook.io/yq).
+This allows you to use Souffle Datalog as a query language for data formats, much like [jq](https://jqlang.github.io/jq/) or [yq](https://mikefarah.gitbook.io/yq).